|

 when we were alone.

-My parents still called me Lucy.
+My still called me Lucy.

 assumed it was a phase.
 Something I'd get out of my system and grow